 Top tips for your welcome drinks

-Your welcome drinks set the tone for your so-you celebrations, so think creatively and bring a splash of something special to your guests
+Your welcome drinks set the tone for your celebrations - here's some ideas for serving something special

 A glass of bubbles is lovely, but with a bit of creativity and a little extra effort, a welcome cocktail will elevate the experience and really impress your guests.
 For a local alternative to Pimm's, check out some of the Cornish Cup options from distillers including Curio and Pocketful of Stones - not only do they have a much better flavour profile, they support the work of some of the region's fantastic artisan producers.